 I think the vast majority of us would.

 In the medical community we describe these patients as being “lost to care.”
-There’s about 550,000 teens and adults who fit this description in the United States, but these statistics may even be underestimated.
+There are about 550,000 teens and adults who fit this description in the United States, but these statistics may even be underestimated.
 We define lost to care as someone who is not seeing a cardiologist specifically trained to care for, monitor, and treat adults with congenital heart disease (CHD).

-So how do you know if you, a family member, or friend is one of these approximately 550,000?
+So how do you know if you, a family member or friend is one of these approximately 550,000?